kkousounnis/DataStructures---Java/README.md

 # DataStructures---Java

-This is java Core algorithms that solves real life problems.
+This is java Core code that demonstrates and solves real life problems.